 Some fabulous linking has already taken place between Spindle Point Primary School and Sunning Hill Primary; using potatoes to learn about respecting & valuing our similarities and differences!
 Everyone had a fabulous time and they are already looking forward to meeting again in May.

 It was also wonderful to hear that the Y3 children at St Thomas CE Primary and St Paul’s CE Primary School had a fantastic time on their first meeting.
 These schools are both new to the programme this year, so a huge thank you to all staff and children for making the day so successful.

-One established school link is between Brownlow Fold Primary School and The Gates Primary School.
-The classes involved in this link are Year 4 at Brownlow Fold Primary and Year 3/4 at The Gates Primary School.
-The two classes met for the first time during the Autumn term at Bolton College where they participated in a sports “festival”.
-This included communication and teamwork activities led by student facilitators from the college (and overseen by the college tutors).
+One established school link is between St. Thomas C of E Primary School, Halliwell and St. Brendan’s RC Primary School.
+The classes involved in this link are Year 3.
+The two classes met for the first time during the Autumn term at Bolton Museum where they participated in a variety of activities in the Nature Gallery and Aquarium areas of the Museum.
+This included communication and teamwork activities led by museum educators.
 The two classes have kept in touch and are now looking forward to their next visit together in the summer term.
-One of the teachers commented on the link experience:
+One of the teachers from St. Thomas, Halliwell commented on the link experience:

 Yousif Islam firstname.lastname@example.org

 ACIS (Achievement, Cohesion and Integration Service), Bolton Council